phpbench/phpbench/docs/quick-start.rst

 .. warning::

-    Lower values for ``retry-threshold``, depending on the stability of your system,  generally lead to increased total benchmarking time.
+    Depending on system stability, the lower the ``retry-threshold`` the longer it will take to resolve a stable set of results.

 Customize Reports
 -----------------